muratk5n/thirdwave/en/README.md

 certain percentage tuition-free (not through a grant, or scholarship), those seats would essentially be completely outside the market structure.
 Clear-cut division.
-Bizarre interaction with the market will backfire, or will sadly fall short (Obamacare, Fannie-Freddie, tuition crisis).
+Bizarre interaction with the market will backfire, or will sadly fall short (see Obamacare, Fannie-Freddie, tuition crisis).

 ---